mlin6436/GenAI/prompts.md

 **Train ChatGPT to write its own prompts for you**

 > Prompt: "What's the best prompt for ChatGPT to learn my writing styles and respond to my emails?"

+**Train ChatGPT to generate prompts for you**

+> Prompt: "You are an AI designed to help [insert profession].
+Generate a list of the 10 best prompts for yourself.
+The prompts should be about [insert topic]."

+**Ask ChatGPT to help you become better at using ChatGPT**

+> Prompt: "Create a beginner's guide to using ChatGPT.
+Topics should include prompts, priming, and personas.
+Include examples where necessary.
+The guide should be no longer than 500 words."

+**Learn any complex topic in only a few minutes**

+> Prompt: "Explain [insert topic] in simple and easy terms that any beginner can understand."

 ## Keywords